top of page

 Types of Adam’s Apple Pain Surgery

-It's essential to know that surgery for Adam's apple pain is not common.
-Doctors usually try other treatments before considering surgery.
-Surgery is only an option when other treatments haven't worked, and there's a clear problem in the structure causing the pain.
-Here are some types of surgery that might be considered in certain cases:
+Surgery for Adam’s apple pain is rare and usually considered only when other treatments don’t work and there is a clear structural problem causing the pain.
+Here are some types of surgery that might be done in specific cases:

 How to Prevent Adam's Apple Pain